neeraj-pratap-singh/B2B-Marketplace/README.md

 ## 🤝 Contributing

 This is a technical assessment project.
-For questions or clarifications, please refer to the documentation in the `docs/` directory.
+For questions or clarifications, please refer to the comprehensive documentation in the `docs/` directory.

 ## 📄 License